bartuspan/ubik/README.md

 ## Features

-Here are some of Ubik's features broken down by module.
-I highly recommend browsing the source code to understand what the library contains.

 ### Content

 * SEO-friendly title generator for use with `wp_title` and any other place neatly formatted titles are welcome.